VideojogosLusofona/color-shape-links-ai-competition/README.md

 ## Description

-ColorShapeLinks is an AI competition for a [Simplexity] board game with arbitrary board size, winning sequence length and number of initial pieces per player.
-The first player to place *n* pieces of the same type in a row, and in this regard, the base game (6x7 board, 4 pieces in a row for victory) is similar to [Connect Four].
+ColorShapeLinks is an AI competition for the [Simplexity] board game with arbitrary game dimensions.
+The first player to place *n* pieces of the same type in a row wins.
+In this regard, the base game, with a 6 x 7 board and _n_ = 4, is similar to [Connect Four].
 However, the type of piece is defined not only by color, but also by shape.
-The shape can be round (player 1 wins) or square (player 2 wins).
-Contrary to color, players start with pieces of both shapes, meaning that a less observant player can lose in its turn, especially since shape has priority over color as a winning condition.
-Given this fact, as well as the arbitrary board size and winning sequence length, the challenges for the AI, namely at the level of the heuristic evaluation function, are multifold.
+Shape can be round or square.
+Round or white pieces offer the win to player 1, while square or red pieces do the same for player 2.
+Contrary to color, players start the game with pieces of both shapes.
+This means that a less observant player can lose in its turn, especially since shape has priority over color as a winning condition.
+Given this fact, as well as the arbitrary game dimensions, the challenges for the AI, namely at the level of the heuristic evaluation function, are multifold.

 ## The competition